Aqua Teen Hunger Force season 1

 The first season of the animated television series, Aqua Teen Hunger Force originally aired in the United States.
 Season one unofficially started on December 30, 2000 with the unannounced early morning stealth airing of "Rabbot" on Cartoon Network.
 Season one officially began one week after the official launch of Adult Swim, on September 9, 2001 with "Escape from Leprechaupolis", and ended with "Cybernetic Ghost of Christmas Past from the Future" on December 29, 2002, with a total of eighteen episodes.
-Aqua Teen Hunger Force is about the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, Frylock, and Meatwad, who live together as roommates and frequently interact with their human next-door neighbor, Carl Brutananadilewski in a suburban neighborhood in South New Jersey.
+Aqua Teen Hunger Force is about the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, Frylock, and Meatwad, who live together as roommates and frequently interact with their human next-door neighbor, Carl in a suburban neighborhood in South New Jersey.
 In late March 2013, this season became available on Netflix.
 In May 2015, this season became available on Hulu Plus.
 In May 2020, this season became available on HBO Max.

 Season one marks the first appearance of the main characters, and several recurring characters as well.
 Episodes in season one were written and directed by Dave Willis and Matt Maiellaro.
 Almost every episode in this season features a special guest appearance, which is later continued in later seasons.
 This season has been made available on DVD, and other forms of home media, including on demand streaming.

 Production

 All episodes in season one were written and directed by series creators Dave Willis and Matt Maiellaro.
 The first episode from this season, "Rabbot" originally aired in the United States on Cartoon Network, unannounced, on December 30, 2000.
 The remaining episodes from this season originally aired on Cartoon Network's late night programming block, Adult Swim.
 As with most seasons, several episodes aired outside of their production order.
 This season was one of the original seasons produced under the Aqua Teen Hunger Force title before Willis and Maiellaro started using alternative titles for each season in 2011.

 Season one marks the first official appearances of Master Shake, Frylock, and Meatwad, who originated from the then-unproduced Space Ghost Coast to Coast episode "Baffler Meal" which features their intended designs and personalities.
-This season also marks the first appearance of their next door neighbor, Carl Brutananadilewski, as well as a number of recurring characters such as Dr. Weird, Steve, Ignignokt, Err, Oglethorpe, Emory, MC Pee Pants, Cybernetic Ghost of Christmas Past from the Future, and George Lowe.
+This season also marks the first appearance of their next door neighbor, Carl, as well as a number of recurring characters such as Dr. Weird, Steve, Ignignokt, Err, Oglethorpe, Emory, MC Pee Pants, Cybernetic Ghost of Christmas Past from the Future, and George Lowe.